 You already know how to interpret the results of the Net Promoter Score survey.
 Now you need to ask yourself the most important question: if you find out in the benchmarking process that your score is lower than your competitors’, will you start to improve?
 On the other hand, if you find out that you are doing better than others in the industry, will you stop caring for its growth?

-Many companies are obsessed with increasing their NPS, which in itself is not really a quantifiable indicator of a company’s growth, but above all a qualitative reflection of customer loyalty.
-Don’t make the same mistake – treat a good NPS as a driving force – analyse and compare the results, and most of all react.
+Many companies are obsessed with NPS benchmarks and increasing their score, which in itself is not really a quantifiable indicator of a company’s growth, but above all a qualitative reflection of customer loyalty.
+Don’t make the same mistake – treat a good NPS score as a driving force – analyse and compare the results, and most of all react.